Practicalities Where to go

 Watch the outward procession on Fleet Street between 11.30 and 12.30.

-From here it's an easy walk across to Kingsway, Covent Garden and Leicester Square.
-Watch out for congestion on the south side of Fleet Street; the whole procession will be having lunch in the side streets around Temple and it can take a long time to get through.
+Watch out for congestion on the south side of Fleet Street; the whole procession will be having lunch in the side streets around Temple and it can take a long time to get through there.

 To get there: Temple or Chancery Lane tube stations, or you can even get a bus to Aldwych.